Have you considered switching from offering digitals, to in-person sales? Here is our list of what you’ll need to consider!

-Another tip is to always SHOW what you want to sell.
+Serving your clients by showing what you want to sell is a great part of the sales process.
 Therefore, your products and prints should be the largest size of your options.
-You don’t want to display a 8×10″ print in your studio if your goal is to sell a larger framed print.
+You don’t want to display an 8×10″ print in your studio if your goal is to sell a larger framed print.
 People need help visualizing what will be in their homes, so help them as much as you can!

 A way to display your images!

 There are two types of display techniques used by IPS photographers.
 For those that have a higher budget, they invest in a projector to display images on their client’s wall, or their studio wall.
 The second way is via a computer or iPad.
 This allows you to show your clients their gallery of images to choose from, and also gives you the ability to show your images on a virtual wall!
 Apps like ShootandSell do this and are GREAT tools to get your client envisioning your work in their home.